 Academic excellence extends to the student body.
 St. Mary’s is home to the Zeta Chapter of Phi Beta Kappa and the St. Mary’s College of Maryland Circle of Omicron Delta Kappa.
 In recent years, the College’s incoming first-year class has had one of the highest average SAT scores in Maryland’s public higher education system.

 St. Mary’s alumni have distinguished themselves in every academic field and creative pursuit.
-They have achieved success in the nation’s top graduate schools, including Harvard, Yale and Stanford, as well as in the working world.
-When the State of Maryland surveys graduates of its public colleges and universities, St. Mary’s alumni consistently report higher levels of satisfaction with their education.
+They have achieved success in the nation’s top graduate schools, including Harvard, Yale, and Stanford, as well as in the working world. education.
+St. Mary’s graduates report a 90% Career Outcomes Rate (placement in graduate school, employment, or a structured gap year program), 5% higher than the national rate.

 The College is dedicated to the liberal arts with a curriculum designed to give students an excellent general education and help them develop keen intellectual skills that will serve them throughout their lives.
 The College’s guiding premise is that the best preparation for a life of value is an education in the humanities: the arts, the sciences and the social sciences.
 Moreover, the St. Mary’s curriculum stresses the links between disciplines while allowing for individual specialization in particular academic fields.